Karlie-crypto/AirBnB_clone/README.md

 user@ubuntu:~/AirBnB$ ./console.py
 ```

-## Available commands and what they do
+## Available commands and what they do:

 The recognizable commands by the interpreter are the following: